finagle/finagle.github.io/source/blog/2016-11-02-central-libthrift.md

 hosted by the Central Repository, but there is a significant amount of work we need to do internally before we can get there.

-However, we have good news: Now maven.twttr.com is no longer required!
+However, we have good news: now maven.twttr.com is no longer required!
 We have published a fork of libthrift v0.5.0 to the central repository under the 'com.twitter' organization.
 The class files still reside in the 'org.apache' namespace, so users can still upgrade to newer version